zulip/zulip/docs/integration-guide.md

 Now you can test using Zulip itself, or curl on the command line.

-Using `manage.py` from within Zulip Dev environment:
+Using `manage.py` from within the Zulip development environment:

 ```
 (zulip-venv)vagrant@vagrant-ubuntu-trusty-64:/srv/zulip$